 If you own a MacBook Pro chances are pretty good that you’ve investigated something like the OptiBay which lets you replace your optical drive with a second hard disk.
 After I did a review of the device a few months ago I started to look at installing a copy of Windows 7 on my Pro for things like League of Legends and the occasional Windows app.

 Unfortunately Boot Camp Assistant doesn’t like it when you’ve modified the Pro and there are some other snags that you’ll run into along the way.
 Through a few hours of trial and error I’ve come up with solutions to the problems that I’ve faced, so it’s time to pass on those fixes to you in hopes that maybe you won’t waste as much time as I did.
+Here is my step by step guide to install Windows 7 on MacBook Pro:

 What You Need